 These beds formed over 30 million years ago in a moist, temperate lake system.
 Volcanic ash and silt buried leaves and small animals.
 Today, thanks to the Cascades rain shadow, the hill is dry, but the ancient forest is still preserved in rock.

-This spot is perfect for anyone who enjoys Oregon rockhounding, fossil hunting, the John Day Formation, family day trips, or easy, beginner-friendly collecting.
+This spot is perfect for anyone who enjoys Oregon rockhounding, fossil hunting, and easy, beginner-friendly collecting.

 Wheeler High School Fossil Beds Rockhounding

 Wheeler High School Fossil Beds is a public site supported by a small day-use donation.
-You can park, walk a couple of minutes up the hill, and start splitting shale.
+You can park, walk up the hill for a couple of minutes, and start splitting shale.
 Almost every rock hides something.

-Here’s what you might find as you work the seams:
+Here’s what you might find while splitting the shale:

 Fossilized leaves are the main prize.
 Common types include alder, maple, oak, ash, hawthorn, and sequoia-like leaves.
 Many measure 2–5 inches long, and some plates hold two or three leaves together.